NateHawk85/Nathans-DnD5e-Foundry-Modules/README.md

   phases, etc. It's very simple and very well-done.
 It integrates well with [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/), and I highly recommend using them together.

-  NOTE: Upon updating to 0.8.8, my [Calendar/Weather](https://foundryvtt.com/packages/calendar-weather/) module was not running.
-This is because it needed to sync with this module.
-If you're having this issue as well, follow the instructions on the 0.8.8 Upgrade Notes page.

 ## [Simplefog - Manual Fog of War](https://github.com/League-of-Foundry-Developers/simplefog) v0.1.18
   An updated version of the older [Simplefog](https://foundryvtt.com/packages/simplefog/) module, Simplefog allows you manually show/hide the fog of war, similar to Roll20's free tier.
 It's extremely useful for world maps and exploration.